Calls for government to confirm Sergei Skripal was a spy

 - Published

-The government is facing calls to confirm that Sergei Skripal, who was poisoned by a Russian nerve agent in Salisbury in 2018, was a British agent.
+The government is facing calls to confirm that Sergei Skripal, who was poisoned by a Russian nerve agent in Salisbury in 2018, was a British spy.

 The demand came in a preliminary hearing of the public inquiry into the death of Dawn Sturgess, who died after coming into contact with Novichok.

-Barristers for Ms Sturgess and her partner Charlie Rowley, said the link had already been widely reported.
+Barristers for Ms Sturgess and her partner Charlie Rowley said the link had already been widely reported.

 A barrister for the government said confirmation could put people at risk.

-Ms Sturgess died in hospital on 8 July 2018 after she was exposed to nerve agent Novichok, which had been stored in a discarded perfume bottle found by Mr Rowley and given to her as a gift.
+Ms Sturgess died in hospital on 8 July 2018 after she was exposed to Novichok, which had been stored in a discarded perfume bottle found by Mr Rowley and given to her as a gift.

+It followed the attempted murders of Mr Skripal, his daughter Yulia, and ex-police officer Nick Bailey, who were poisoned in Salisbury earlier that year in March.

-The previous inquest into her death was converted into a public inquiry to allow it to have access to top secret intelligence that will be considered in private.
+The previous inquest into Ms Sturgess' death was converted into a public inquiry to allow it to have access to top secret intelligence that will be considered in private.

-A barrister for the government said on Wednesday that abandoning the policy of "neither confirm nor deny" (NCND) could put people at risk of death.
+Chairman of the inquiry, Lord Hughes, said on Wednesday it was inevitable there would be "perhaps quite a lot" of material kept secret from the public.

+Lord Hughes said that although the starting point would be for everything to be heard in an open hearing, issues of national security and police workings would have to be heard in private.

 Mr Skripal, who had been living under his own name in a quiet street in Salisbury, gave interviews to BBC correspondent, Mark Urban, discussing his links to MI6.